silverstone000/wanpro1/Program Structure.md

 They swap rows when calculation of a new routing table is needed.
 Swapping take place in the form of exchange access pointers pointing to them.

 LS databases are in form of a map with router id as key and cost as value hosting in a map with router id as key and that map as value. (`map<ROUTER_ID, map<ROUTER_ID, int>>`)

+LSA messages contain cost information also hold similar data structure with a map with router id as key and a map with router id as key and cost as value as value.

+e.g.
+`		{
+			"1" :
+			{
+				"2":10
+			},
+			"2" :
+			{
+				"1":12
+			}
+		}`

 * `sent_state`